dipendra-mule/conducky/website/docs/security/overview.md

 - **Internal/external comments**: Sensitive discussions can be kept private to response teams
 - **Anonymous reporting**: Option for completely anonymous incident submission
 - **Data minimization**: Only necessary information is collected and stored
-- **Evidence protection**: Uploaded files are access-controlled and securely stored
+- **Related file protection**: Uploaded files are access-controlled and securely stored

 ### Audit and Accountability
 - **Comprehensive logging**: All significant actions are logged for audit purposes